 Guided Snow Shoe Opportunities:

-Forest Service - Join one of many ranger-led interpretive programs by visiting the Snoqualmie Pass Forest Service Information and Education Center located at Summit West.
+Forest Service - Join one of many ranger-led interpretive programs by visiting the Snoqualmie Pass Forest Service Information and Education Center located at the new "Firehouse".
 Link to left.
 You can also register for the tours at that link.
-CANCELLED FOR 2021!

 Lake Easton State Park - see button on left for flyer.